Three sparkling novels from an age of Enlightenment and Revolutio

 n

 Sometimes known as ‘The Long Eighteenth Century,’ and including the brief period known as The Regency, the Georgian era ran from the years 1714 to 1830.
-It was a time of great achievement in the arts and sciences, but also one of considerable inequality and extravagance.
-Fashions and pleasures were writ large, and the inherent dangers and uncertainty of living in a city such as London resulted in lives that were particularly intense and passionate.
+It was a time of great achievement in the arts and sciences, but also one of considerable inequality socially.
+Fashions and pleasures were pursued with vigour, and the dangers of living in a big city such as London resulted in lives that were intense, urgent and fast.

 A collage of scenes, fashion and design from Georgian and Victorian England.

-The Victorian period, meanwhile, from 1837 to 1901, provides us today with everything a lover of the Gothic and the Mysterious could wish for - sophisticated, spicy and full of hidden desire.
+The Victorian period, meanwhile, from 1837 to 1901, provides us with everything a lover of the Gothic could wish for - bleak and yet sophisticated; busy and yet mysterious.
 Against a backdrop of revolution and social unrest on the continent, intrigue and ‘atmosphere’ simply emanated from the walls in 19th-century England.

 Available in paperback and eBook.
 Just click on the covers to explore.